Maria von Maltzan: Biography

 Before World War II, she got to know the Jewish author Hans Hirschel, the former editor of Das Dreieck, an avant-garde German literary journal founded in 1925.
 From 1942 to the end of the war, she sheltered Hirschel in a special hiding place inside a couch in the living room of her apartment in Wilmersdorf, thus saving his life at the peril of her own.
 Von Maltzan became pregnant with Hans's child.
-She later recalled how the new-born baby was placed in an incubator and the hospital was bombed.
+She later recalled how the newborn baby was placed in an incubator and the hospital was bombed.
 The electricity running the incubator stopped and the baby died.
 Shortly afterwards, she adopted two little girls from a children's camp.

-After the war von Maltzan married Hans Hirschel, but the marriage failed.
+After the war, von Maltzan married Hans Hirschel, but the marriage failed.
 They separated after two years, then remarried in 1972.
 During the post-war-years, Maria had many difficulties, but grateful Jews, who never forgot her heroism, helped her survive bitter years.
 Because of the horrors of the war, she became addicted to drugs and at times lost her approbation as a veterinarian.
 She later recalled how she was even brought to a psychiatric hospital, and had to scrub floors day after day to afford a living.